sjdv1982/seamless/sphinx/source/explained.md

 Seamless has three features that contribute to interactivity.

 First, based on the reactivity explained above.
-You can essentially re-run the entire workflow continuously, and recomputation only happens if something changes.
+You can essentially re-run the entire workflow continuously without much cost, because recomputation only happens if something changes.

-Second, during development, you can always modify the workflow in IPython/Jupyter, while the workflow remains running.
+Second, while the workflow remains running, you can always modify it in IPython/Jupyter.
 Both the topology of the workflow and the parameters can be modified.

 Third, Seamless allows cells to be ***synchronized***.
 There are two mechanisms for this.
 The first mechanism is that during development, cells can be synchronized to the file system.
 In this way, you can define a code cell initially in a Jupyter Notebook, but then link it to a source code file under Git version control that you can edit with a standard text editor or IDE.
 The synchronization is two-way, which means that the file contains the cell buffer, and that the cell contains the file checksum.
 During deployment, the file is no longer needed, as long as the cell buffer can be retrieved from somewhere.